Elehiggle/Claude3MattermostChatbot/README.md

 - Anthropic API key
 - Mattermost server with API access
 - Mattermost Bot token (alternatively personal access token or login/password for a dedicated Mattermost user account for the chatbot)
-- The bot account needs to be added to the team
+- The bot account needs to be added to the team and to the channels you want it to watch

 ## Installation